richard-senior/mcp/.amazonq/rules/go-rules.md

   - Use ALL_CAPS for constants
   - There is no limit to the length of functions or lines
   - Use meaningful variable names that describe their purpose

+## Design standards
+- Use design patterns which facilitate ease of unit testing
+  - Follow something analageous to Java's 'dependency injection' mechanism or SOLID patterns
+  - When writing functions imagine how that function might be tested in isolation
+  - Where possible, write or amend unit tests for all functionality

 ## logging
 We should create an /internal/logger/logger.go file.
 Use this as an example: